kmenzli/sphinx-poc/docs/Administration.rst

 This interface contains two tabs:

-- The first "Manage spaces" displays the list of spaces with the corresponding actions: edit and delete.
+- "Manage spaces" tab displays the list of spaces and the corresponding actions: edit and delete.
-- The second "Permissions" allows you to grant permissions to a group of users to:
+- "Permissions" tab allows you to grant permissions to a group of users either to:

      -  :ref:`Create spaces <Create-Space>`
-     -  :ref:`Manage spaces <AdministratingSpaces.ManageSpaces>`
+     -  or to :ref:`Manage spaces <AdministratingSpaces.ManageSpaces>`

 In this section, we will describe how to use the Spaces administration interface through two parts: